Alcohol and Inflammation

 You can often get this kind of inflammation even if you don’t drink.
 If you stop drinking, it should stop after a few days.

 Chronic inflammation, on the other hand, can happen when you drink too much over an extended period, months or even years.
-Inflammation is an issue that only resolves by removing the cause and recovering slowly.
+Inflammation is an issue that can only be resolved by removing the cause and recovering slowly.

 If you continue drinking, this means the inflammation will only get worse.
 Your body will change, producing more proteins that cause inflammation to spread throughout the body.
 This leads to a consistently inflamed system.